Please check this page for continuing updates on the increased tree mortality seen across the Bay Area in recent months.

 - Example photos below, with many more on the Photos & Videos page

-- Maps, fire prevention information, and more in links further down this page
+- Maps, information on related science and fire prevention, and more in links further down this page

 - And coming soon: pest management information, and research updates